 When I started performing non-surgical nose reshaping 20 years ago nobody was doing non-surgical rhinoplasty then.
 It was unheard of then and most plastic surgeons frowned upon it.
 They didn’t want anything injected into patient noses for fear of product migration or infection.
 But over the last decade of experience I’ve come to realise that if choosing the right candidate and the right dermal filler, I can get really nice results in a significant number of my patients.
 So I choose and select suitable candidates for the non-surgical nose reshaping procedure properly.
 The same rhinoplasty aesthetics and goals of treatment have to apply to the non-surgical procedure.

-When I assess my patients I pay special attention to the aesthetics of the nose and it impact on the patients overall look and appearance.
+When I assess my patients I pay special attention to the aesthetics of the nose and it impact on the patient overall look and appearance.
 We can’t just put any filler in the nose!
 Before performing the procedure I pay attention to the tip projection, bony prominence and axis rotation as well as the overall slope ratio.
-I use digital imaging on almost all patients presenting for non-surgical rhinoplasty.
+I pay special attention to blood supply and invariably use a vein-scope to plot nasal vessels anatomy.
+I also use digital imaging on almost all patients presenting for non-surgical nose reshaping rhinoplasty.

 Dermal fillers can be used to reshape the nose non-surgically, which is also known as a non-surgical nose job or liquid rhinoplasty.
 Dermal fillers can be used to correct minor irregularities, smooth out bumps and lumps, and improve the overall shape and symmetry of the nose.

 The suitability for dermal filler nose reshaping depends on several factors, including:

 Dermal filler nose reshaping can be a good option for people who want to improve the appearance of their nose without undergoing surgery.
 However, it is important for patients to have realistic expectations about what can be achieved with dermal fillers.